 In second grade, we love to be outdoors.
 Learning to be naturalists through birding is our year-long goal.
 Much of our social studies time is spent in quiet “sit spots” to observe, identify, feed, sketch, and research the local bird life in and around Hill’s campus.
 We have two specific places on campus, The Courtyard and The Boulders, where we care for the area and hang assorted feeders for the birds.
 The students learn which types of feed are favored and fill the feeders to keep the birds returning.
 Each student carries his/her own bird bag which holds a copy of The Young Birder’s Guide to Birds of Eastern North America, a sketch book, pencil, and often times binoculars.
 We will go to the Courtyard, the Boulders, or walk the path to the cattail pond, and will check the bird boxes along the path.
 We incorporate measurement, charts and graphs, reading, writing, and art into our place-based education and social studies curricula.

-Second graders participate in folk song sing-along each week with Dr. Hunt Lyman and Dr. Paul Haefner.
-When they are ready, we take the songs and singers “on the road.”
-In the past, we have visited an assisted living facility, a church group, and a child care center.
+Second graders participate in folk song sing-along with Dr. Hunt Lyman.
 In February, we celebrate Hundred’s Day and Valentine’s Day by “Spreading the Love.”
-We collect one hundred or more food stuffs and fill a local food closet for those in need.
+We collect one hundred or more food stuffs and fill a local food pantry for those in need.
 This year, we hope to collect needed supplies for a local Wildlife Center and bring the items to the center when we visit to learn about their raptors.